transformersprimeabcxyz/NETAESBenchmark/README.md

 Now I had two objectives, test my hypothesis and find the line where initialization overhead would no longer outweigh the execution time and that would be dependent on many factors, from the versions of CAPI and .net framework you'd be using to the host configuration and most imporatntly the average buffer size you would be dealing with in your application *(I'm going to call that the critical buffer size, or critical size for short)*.

-This tool can be run on the production machine that has the exact version of all the APIs and the hardware you'd be using in your deployment and configured to try and mimic the scenarios you'd be dealing with.
+This tool can be run on the production machine that has the exact version of all the APIs and the hardware you'd be using in your deployment and configured to try and mimic the scenarios you'd be dealing with to find the critical size in your environment *(I haven't run this code in many places, so I can't comment in how each of those factos might correlate just yet)*.

 ***NOTE: Just to give you an idea this could save you  0.001 millisecond per iteration when dealing with buffers around 160 bytes (that is 10e-6 seconds) which in my case can be  significants !
 If you don't do many iterations or your application/API's performance is not that important I'd say go with CAPI and skip this !***

 Configuration
 ============
-Please take a look at the "Settings" region to fine tune the benchmark parameters to emulate your application behavior/needs.
+Configuration is pretty straightforward since I wrote/tested documented this in a couple of hours, just take a look at the "Settings" region to fine tune the benchmark parameters (by changing the consts) to emulate your application behavior/needs.
 ```C#
         #region "Settings"
         private const double _margin = 0.001;